ttkorhonen/e3pages/docs/design/3_wrappers.md

 SOURCES += $(DEVIOCSTATS)/os/posix/osdPIDInfo.c
 ```

-Note that you can also include e.g. sequencer files or C++ files here as well.
+Note that you can also include sequencer files or C++ files here as well.
 The build process will understand based on the file extension how to compile it accordingly.
 If you use any sequencer files, then an appropriate `.dbd` file will be created with the correct database definitions to register your sequencer program.

 ### Database definition files